elastic/integrations/packages/ded/docs/README.md

-# Data Exfiltration Detection (DED) Model
+# Data Exfiltration Detection

-The DED model package contains the data exfiltration detection model and the associated assets.
+The Data Exfiltration Detection (DED) package contains assets for detecting data exfiltration in network data.
 This package requires a Platinum subscription.
 Please ensure that you have a Trial or Platinum level subscription installed on your cluster before proceeding.
 This package is licensed under Elastic License v 1.0.

 ## Configuration

-To download the assets, click **Settings** > **Install DED assets**.
+To download the assets, click **Settings** > **Install Data Exfiltration Detection assets**.

 Then use these detection rules and anomaly detection jobs for data exfiltration detection.

 ### Add preconfigured anomaly detection jobs

-In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Data Exfiltration Detection (DED).
+In **Machine Learning > Anomaly Detection**, when you create a job, you should see an option to `Use preconfigured jobs` with a card for Data Exfiltration Detection.
 When you select the card, you will see a pre-configured anomaly detection job that you can enable depending on what makes the most sense for your environment.

 ### (Optional) Enable Security rules

-In order to maximize the benefit of the DED detection framework, you might consider activating detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
+To maximize the benefit of the Data Exfiltration Detection detection framework, activate the detection rules that are triggered when certain conditions for the anomaly detection jobs are satisfied.
 See the [documentation](https://www.elastic.co/guide/en/security/current/detection-engine-overview.html) for more information on importing and enabling the rules.

-## ML Modules

-### DED
+### Anomaly Detection Jobs

-Detect data exfiltration activity in your network data.

 | Job | Description |
 |---|---|